Kikobeats/automate-release/README.md

 > **Tip**: Read more on [Angular contribution guideline](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#type).

-The git message must to have a **type**, it can be ne of the following:
+The git message must to have a **type**, it can be one of the following:

 * **build**: Changes that affect the build system or external dependencies.
 * **ci**: Changes to our CI configuration files and scripts.